rebelsky/csc207c/_mps/bit-trees.md

 > Yes.
 They are forthcoming.
 For now, you might try the experiments.

+**Are there any specific tests provided to validate tree traversal and Braille conversion?**

+> There will be.

 ### Miscellaneous

 **Why are the ASCII-to-Braille trees deeper than the braille to ASCII trees?**